For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

 The first lesson relates to whether your corporate vision and strategy match.
 We will help you assess whether your organizational strategy aligns with where you want your corporate vision to take you.
 When these don't match, it can create big and small cultural problems.

-In the fourth lesson we cover the significant gender dynamics impacting your culture.
-Moving to our second pillar, insightful, we bring our focus to the range of gender issues that require consideration when dealing with cultural problems or growth.
+In the fourth lesson we cover the major gender dynamics impacting your culture.
+Moving to our second pillar, insightful, we bring our focus to the range of gender issues that you need to think about when dealing with cultural problems or growth.

-Our sixth lesson discusses the value of understanding generational and cultural divides in your office.
-If you aren't aware of the varying expectations people from different generations or cultural backgrounds can have of their workplaces, this lesson is required viewing.
+Our sixth lesson discusses why you need to understand the main generational and cultural differences in your office.
+If you don't know how these differences can impact your office culture, this lesson is required viewing.

 The seventh lesson deals with conflict management strategies.
 Every culture has conflict, particularly when other parts of the culture aren't working.
-Managing conflict in a holistic and restorative manner is key to being a trustworthy leader.
+Managing conflict in a healing manner is key to being a trustworthy leader.

 The eighth lesson addresses a big business buzzword: emotional intelligence.
 We firmly believe that the best leaders are self-aware, meaning they know themselves and they know their people.
 High emotional intelligence helps build resiliency.